-The original Buena Vista land grant of where the Rancho Buena Vista adobe now sits was issued in 1845 by Gov. Pio Pico to Felipe Subria.
+The original land grant where the Rancho Buena Vista Adobe now sits was issued in 1845 by Gov. Pio Pico to Felipe Subria.
 Felipe was a Luiseño man who was “awarded” the land grant due to converting to Christianity at the Mission San Luis Rey.

 Felipe built a small adobe and barn for his horses.
 He also raised livestock and tended to a garden.
 Sadly, nothing of the original foundation remains today.
 He eventually deeded the land to his daughter, Maria La Gracia who later sold it to Jesus Machado for $3,000.

-At one point MGM directer Harry A. Pollard and his wife, silent film actress Margarita Fischer, lived here.
+At one point MGM director Harry A. Pollard and his wife, silent film actress Margarita Fischer, lived here.
 In fact there is a mural of Mrs. Fischer in downtown Vista.
 Check it out!